wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/7-exercise-o365-connectors.md

     ![Screenshot of the Body tab in Postman](../media/07-test-setupApp-10.png)

+    > [!IMPORTANT]
+    > Connectors, like incoming webhooks, only support Office 365 Connector Cards for messages sent to Microsoft Teams.
+Adaptive cards aren't supported when sending messages with cards when using Connectors or incoming webhooks.

 Select the **Send** button in Postman.
 When you go back to the channel, you will see the card displayed as a message in the team:

 ![Screenshot of the rendered card in the team](../media/07-test-setupApp-11.png)